 Manipulation by Sacha Kerkhof

-InDesign and analogue; printed photos, bleaching, scratching, gelli print.
+Digital and analogue; printed photos, bleaching, scratching, gelli print.